-Core Competencies and Practice Behaviors (Expected Learning Outcomes) to be met through course
+Competencies & Practice Behaviors (Expected Learning Outcomes) Met in Course

-Because of the focus on competency-based education, the LCSC faculty has identified within curriculum where the Core Competencies and Practice Behaviors are addressed and measured.
-Below are the Core Competencies and Practice Behaviors that are addressed in this course.
-Please note that the Practice Behaviors are linked to the Course Objectives and Assignments.
+Because of the focus on competency-based education, the faculty has identified within the LCSC curriculum where the Core Competencies and Behaviors are addressed and measured.
+Below are the Core Competencies and Behaviors that are addressed in this course.
+Please note that the Behaviors are linked to the Course Objectives and Assignments.